Kinematic scaling relations of disc galaxies from ionised gas at $z\sim1$ and their connection with dark matter haloes: Estimating and

 Kinematic data at $z\sim0$ have extended H\,{\sc{i}} data that can be traced far out the disc with many resolution elements to measure the characteristic flat velocity of $V_{\rm circ}(R)$ ($V_{\rm circ,f}$), which we need for the TFR.
 In contrast, high-$z$ rotation curves have more limited resolution (typically three to five (nearly) independent resolution elements, see Appendix~\ref{app:kinmodels}) and do not extend as much as H\,{\sc{i}}, which prevents us from performing the same measurement.
 Instead, we implement the following approach.
 We first fit $V_{\rm circ}(R)$ with the arctan rotation curve model from \cite{courteau2007}, i.e. $V_{\rm circ}(R) = (2/\pi)\,V_{\rm a}\,\arctan(R/r_{\rm t})$, with $V_{\rm a}$ the asymptotic velocity of the rotation curve and $r_{\rm t}$ a turnover radius between the rising and outer part of the rotation curve.
 In practice, the fit is done using the Bayesian Nested Sampling software \texttt{dynesty} \citep{dynesty}, minimising a $\chi^2$ likelihood.
 From empirical tests using a sample of $z=0$ disc galaxies with high-resolution kinematics (described in Appendix~\ref{app:sparc}), we find that we can estimate $V_{\rm circ,f}$ with a $\sim1\%$ accuracy, by evaluating the best-fit arctan model at $R=2\,R_{\rm eff,\ast}$ for galaxies with $V_{\rm a} \geq 100\,\rm{km/s}$, (as those in our high-$z$ sample), and at $R=3\,R_{\rm eff,\ast}$ for lower $V_{\rm a}$.
 From this, we obtain the $V_{\rm circ,f}$ needed for the TFR.

-Next, we focus on $V_{\rm AD,\ast}$, which will allow us to estimate $V_\ast$ for the FR.
+Next, we focus on $V_{\rm AD,\ast}$, which allows us to estimate $V_\ast$ for the FR.
 We follow the procedure detailed in \cite{paperIBFR}.
 Specifically, as supported by theoretical and observational work at $z=0$ \citep{vanderkruit,martinssonVI}, we consider that the stellar velocity dispersion profile has a radial profile of the form

 with an empirical $\sigma_{z_{0,\ast}}$ derived by \cite{paperIBFR} based on measurements of disc galaxies at $z=0$ (see also e.g. \citealt{martinssonVI}) given by

 which we assume not to evolve with $z$.
 The above calibrations are semi-empirical, but it is worth noting that detailed measurements show some degree of diversity among galaxies \citep{mogotsi2019}.
 Finally, we consider $\beta=0.8\pm0.2$, consistent with the values found for nearby disc galaxies by \cite{mogotsi2019}.
 With all of the above, we compute $V_{\rm AD,\ast}$ and convert $V_{\rm circ}$ into $V_\ast$.
 4pt